-Today's activities include a Lorax finger puppet modeled off our popular Itsy Bitsy Spider puppet, a Truffula Tree Sticky Window and a super fun, super easy Lorax mustache, which we modeled off our Mooseltoe Mustache.
+Today's activities include a Lorax finger puppet modeled off our popular Itsy Bitsy Spider puppet, a Truffula Tree Sticky Window and a super fun, super easy Lorax mustache, which we modeled off our equally-hilarious Mooseltoe Mustache.

 I could see all of these being a lot of fun in a Dr. Seuss birthday party or on Lorax day at school!

-Dr. Seuss Crafts
+DIY Dr. Seuss Lorax Crafts for Kids

-Lorax Finger Puppet
+Lorax Craft #1: Lorax Finger Puppet

-Cut your Lorax body out of the craft foam…he’s described as a peanut shape so that was what I went for.
+Cut your Lorax body out of the craft foam.
+He's described as a peanut shape so that was what I went for.
 Using the pumpkins I trimmed them like this:

 My pumpkin made my Lorax about 6 inches tall.
 I'd make it about 4-5 inches tall next time.

 Next take the point of your scissors and poke 2 small slits about half inch from the top of his head, about half inch apart for the eyebrows to come out.
 About an inch below that, poke 2 more slits about 1/4 inch apart for the mustache to poke through.
 Use your wire cutters to cut a 2 pipe cleaners in half.
 Take three of the pieces and thread them through the mustache holes.
 Take the remaining pip cleaner piece and cut it in half again.
 Use those two pieces for the eyebrows, threading them through the same way.
-The back or your Lorax will look like this:
+The back of your Lorax will look like this:

-Truffula Trees Sticky Window
+Lorax Craft #2: Truffula Trees Sticky Window

 Cut a length of clear contact paper to fit your window.
-Remove the paper backing from the top edge, tape the top edge to the window securely, stick side facing you.
+Remove the paper backing from the top edge, tape the top edge to the window securely, sticky side facing you.
 Pull off the rest of the paper backing.
 Set out the straws and pom poms.
 Done and done!

-Lorax Mustache Prop
+Lorax Craft #3: Lorax Mustache Prop

 Cut pipe cleaners in half.
 Glue the pom pom to the tip of the clothespin.
 Have your child place the pipe cleaners into the clothespin and you are good to go!

-So those are our Dr. Suess crafts for the Lorax!
+So those are our Dr. Seuss crafts for the Lorax!
 If you like them please pin your favorite one!
 What Lorax Crafts have you done?
 I'd love to hear about them in the comments!
 Be sure to check out these other Seuss-inspired posts:

 For more book inspiration, follow my Book Crafts & Activities Board on Pinterest!